Pachrijam/BasicIntegralSolver/README.md

 Upon running the program, the user is prompted to:

-1. Select the type of integral:
+1. Select the type of integral (case-insensitive):

    * `D` for definite integral
    * `I` for indefinite integral

-2. Specify the function category:
+2. Specify the function category (case-insensitive):

    * `e` (Exponential)
    * `t` (Trigonometric)